Yuri Gagarin: Death

 On 27 March 1968, while on a routine training flight from Chkalovsky air base, Gagarin and flight instructor Vladimir Seryogin died when their MiG-15UTI crashed near the town of Kirzhach.
 The bodies of Gagarin and Seryogin were cremated and their ashes interred in the walls of the Kremlin.
 Wrapped in secrecy, the cause of the crash that killed Gagarin is uncertain and became the subject of speculation, including several conspiracy theories.
 At least three investigations into the crash were conducted separately by the Air Force, official government commissions, and the KGB.
 According to a biography of Gagarin by Jamie Doran and Piers Bizony, Starman: The Truth Behind the Legend of Yuri Gagarin, the KGB worked "not just alongside the Air Force and the official commission members but against them."

 The KGB's report, declassified in March 2003, claimed that the actions of airbase personnel contributed to the crash.
 The report states that an air-traffic controller provided Gagarin with outdated weather information and that by the time of his flight, conditions had deteriorated significantly.
-Ground crew also left external fuel tanks attached to the aircraft.
+The ground crew also left the external fuel tanks attached to the aircraft.
 Gagarin's planned flight activities needed clear weather and no outboard tanks.
 The investigation concluded Gagarin's aircraft entered a spin, either due to a bird strike or because of a sudden move to avoid another aircraft.
 Because of the out-of-date weather report, the crew believed their altitude was higher than it was and could not react properly to bring the MiG-15 out of its spin.
 Another theory, advanced in 2005 by the original crash investigator, hypothesizes that a cabin air vent was accidentally left open by the crew or the previous pilot, leading to oxygen deprivation and leaving the crew incapable of controlling the aircraft.
 A similar theory, published in Air & Space/Smithsonian magazine, is that the crew detected the open vent and followed procedure by executing a rapid dive to a lower altitude.
 This dive caused them to lose consciousness and crash.

 On 12 April 2007, the Kremlin vetoed a new investigation into the death of Gagarin.
 Government officials said they saw no reason to begin a new investigation.
 In April 2011, documents from a 1968 commission set up by the Central Committee of the Communist Party to investigate the accident were declassified.
 The documents revealed that the commission's original conclusion was that Gagarin or Seryogin had manoeuvred sharply, either to avoid a weather balloon or to avoid "entry into the upper limit of the first layer of cloud cover", leading the jet into a "super-critical flight regime and to its stalling in complex meteorological conditions".